Duncan McGuire (soccer)

-Duncan MacAllister McGuire (born February 5, 2001) is an American professional soccer player who plays as a forward for Major League Soccer club Orlando City and the United States national team.
+Duncan MacAllister McGuire (born February 5, 2001) is an American professional soccer player who plays as a striker for Major League Soccer club Houston Dynamo.

-A Creighton Bluejays alumni, McGuire was picked by Major League Soccer club Orlando City in the first round of the 2023 MLS SuperDraft.
+A Creighton Bluejays alumnus, McGuire was picked by Major League Soccer club Orlando City in the first round of the 2023 MLS SuperDraft.
 Prior to being drafted, McGuire had played a single season with USL League Two team Lane United.
+In McGuire's rookie season in Major League Soccer, he finished as Orlando City's top goalscorer and second highest total goal contributor.

+In early 2024, McGuire made a single appearance with the United States national team in a friendly against Slovenia.
+Later that year, McGuire represented the United States U23 team at the 2024 Summer Olympics in France, where the team was eliminated in the quarter-finals by Morocco.

 Early career

 Born in Omaha, Nebraska, McGuire prepped at Creighton Preparatory School where he was a two-time Omaha World-Herald All-Nebraska First Team selection (2018 and 2019) and was chosen to play at the 2019 Nebraska High School Soccer Senior Showcase.
 He played club soccer for Elkhorn SC.

 Creighton Bluejays

 Having attended the program's youth summer camps for a decade, McGuire committed to playing college soccer at Creighton University.
 He played three seasons for the Creighton Bluejays between 2019 and 2022, redshirting as a freshman in 2019.
 With the 2020 season delayed until early 2021 because of the COVID-19 pandemic, McGuire eventually made his collegiate debut on February 20, 2021, away to Marquette Golden Eagles.
 He was one of six players to appear in all 12 matches during the season, making four starts, scoring four goals and three assists, and was named to the All-Big East Second Team.
 He made a further 19 appearances as a redshirt sophomore, making five starts and scoring five goals.

 2022 proved a breakout year for McGuire.
 He played in all 24 matches, starting in all but one, and scored 23 goals, the most in the nation and a new Bluejays single season record.
 Six of his goals came as Creighton won the 2022 Big East Conference men's soccer tournament and McGuire was named tournament offensive MVP.
 Creighton also made a run to the NCAA College Cup semi-finals, losing to eventual champions Syracuse Orange 3–2.
 Individually McGuire was named Big East Offensive Player of the Year, TopDrawerSoccer.com National Player of the Year, and was awarded the Hermann Trophy.
 He became the first Creighton Bluejay to win the honor since McGuire's head coach Johnny Torres in 1997.